pynucastro/pynucastro/CONTRIBUTING.md

 file a bug report, or notify us of any difficulties that arise using pynucastro.

+To request support using pynucastro, please create an issue on the pynucastro github and the developers will be happy to assist you.

 If you are reporting a bug, please indicate any information necessary to reproduce the bug including your version of python.